 By making sure they encounter the right in-app message at the right time in their journey, you can improve your users’ engagement without disrupting your UX flow.

-Besides these, here are some more benefits of in-app messaging:
+Besides these, here are some more benefits of in-app messaging.
+You can also read benefits of having a mobile app for your business at this blog.

 Conduct Highly Personalized Promotions